bonyakevich-e/rebrain_kubernetes_basic_final/README.md

-# rebrain_kubernetes_basic_final
-Final task of course Kubernetes Basic by Rebrain
+### Final task of course Kubernetes Basic by Rebrain